Jennifer Harrison Elder, PhD, RN, FAAN

 Gainesville, FL 32610-0187

 Dr. Elder has taught across all levels of the curriculum including both didactic and clinical courses.
-She currently focuses on directing the PhD program, teaching PhD students research methods, and providing research experiences for undergraduate honors students.
+She currently focuses on directing the PhD program, teaching PhD students research methods, coordinating the undergraduate honors program, and providing research experiences for undergraduate honors students.
 She mentors PhD students whose dissertations focus on autism and related disorders, parent child interactions, in-home parent training, father-child interventions, and innovative technologies for promoting child and family health.
 Her teaching/mentoring has been recognized with a Howard Hughes Mentoring Institute Distinguished Mentor Award, two UF Superior Accomplishment Awards, and two UF Research Professorship Awards.

 Dr. Elder has spent over 30 years studying autism and related child neuropsychiatric disorders and includes students from nursing and a variety of other disciplines in all of her research.
 Much of her family-focused work examines methods of educating families, enhancing family cohesion, and reducing caregiver stress of children with autism.
-Dr. Elder. has been the primary investigator on four NIH/NINR grants totaling over $2.5 million dollars.
+Dr. Elder has been the primary investigator on four NIH/NINR grants totaling over $2.5 million dollars.
 She has given numerous international research presentations including an invited presentation in New Delhi by India’s president.

 Dr. Elder received her BSN in Nursing at the Medical College of Georgia.
-She received her MSN in Psychiatric/Mental Health Nursing and her PhD in Nursing Science at the University of Florida.
+She received her MSN in Psychiatric/Mental Health Nursing and her PhD in Nursing Science at the University of Florida

 - Bendixen, R, Elder, J., Donaldson, S., Kairalla, J., Valcante, G., & Ferdig, R. (2011).
 Effects of a father-based in-home intervention on perceived stress and family dynamics in parents of children with autism.
-In Press.
-American Journal of Occupational Therapy.
+American Journal of Occupational Therapy 65(6), 679-87.

 - Donaldson S.,Elder, J., Self, E., & Christie, M. (2011).
-Fathers’ Perceptions of Their Roles During In-Home Training for Children With Autism, Journal of Child and Adolescent Psychiatric Nursing 24 (2011) 200–207.
+Fathers’ Perceptions of Their Roles During In-Home Training for Children With Autism, Journal of Child and Adolescent Psychiatric Nursing, 24 (2011), 200–207.

-- Elder, J. H., Donaldson, S. O., Kairalla, J., Valcante, G., Bendixen, R., Ferdig, R., Self, E., Walker, J., Palau, C., & Serrano, M. (2010).
-In-home training for fathers of children with autism: a follow up study and evaluation of four individual training components.
-Journal of Child and Family Studies. doi:10.1007/s10826-010-9387-2, PMC Journal – In Process
+- Elder, J. H., Donaldson, S. O., Kairalla, J., Valcante, G., Bendixen, R., Ferdig, R., Self, E., Walker, J., Palau, C., & Serrano, M. (2011).
+In-home training for fathers of children with autism: A follow up study and evaluation of four individual training components.
+Journal of Child and Family Studies 20(3):263-271. doi:10.1007/s10826-010-9387-2, PMC Journal –PMC3087101.

-- Smith, L. O. & Elder, J. H. (2010).
-Siblings and family environments of persons with autism spectrum disorder: A review of the literature.
-Journal of Child and Adolescent Psychiatric Nursing, 23(3), 189-95.
+- Smith, L. O., & Elder, J. H. (2010).
+Siblings and Family Environments of Persons with Autism Spectrum Disorder: A Review of the Literature.
+Journal of Child and Adolescent Psychiatric Nursing, 23, 189-195.

 - Elder, J.H. and D’Alessandro, T. (2009).
 Supporting families of children with autism spectrum disorders: questions parent ask and what nurses need to know.
-Pediatric Nursing, 35(4), 240-245, 253.
+Pediatric Nursing, 35(4):240-245, 253.

 - Inglese, M. D. and Elder, J.H., (2009).
-Caring for Children with Autism Spectrum Disorder: Part I, Journal of Pediatric Nursing, 24(1), 41-8
+Caring for Children with Autism Spectrum Disorder: Part I, Journal of Pediatric Nursing, 24(1):41-8.

 - Storch, E. & Elder, J.H.
-(2009) Introduction to the special series on Child and Adolescent Mental Health.
-Journal of Pediatric Nursing, 24(1), 1-2.
+(2009) Introduction to the Special Series on Child and Adolescent Mental Health Journal of Pediatric Nursing, 24(1):1-2.

 - Ferdig, R.E., Amberg, H.G., Elder, J.H., Donaldson, S.A., Valcante, G., Bendixen, R. (2009).
 Autism and family interventions: The use of the Internet to train fathers of autistic children.
-International Journal of Web-based Learning and Teaching Technologies.
+International Journal of Web-based Learning and Teaching Technologies

 - Elder, J. H. (2008).
 The Gluten-Free Casein-Free Diet in Autism: An Overview with Clinical Implications.
 Nutrition in Clinical Practice.
 23(6):583-8.

 - Ferdig, R.E., Amberg, H.G., Elder, J.H, Valcante, G., Donaldson, S., & Bendixen, R. (2008).
 The development of a web-based platform for fathers of children with autism.
 Learning Technology [Online serial], 10 (2), 11-15.

 - Cormier, E. & Elder, J.H.
 (2007).
-Diet and Child Behavior Problems: Fact or Fiction?,Pediatric Nursing, 33 (2), 138-143.
+Diet and Child Behavior Problems: Fact or Fiction?
+Pediatric Nursing, 33 (2), 138-142.

-- Seung.
-H.K., Rogalski, Y., Shankar, M. & Elder, J.H.
+- Seung, H.K., Rogalski, Y., Shankar, M. & Elder, J.H.
 (2007).
-The Gluten- and Casein-Free Diet and Autism: Communication Outcomes from a Preliminary Double-Blind Clinical Trail.
-Journal of Medical Speech-Language Pathology.
+The Gluten- and Casein-Free Diet and Autism: Communication Outcomes from A Preliminary Double-Blind Clinical Trial.
+Journal of Medical Speech-Language Pathology, 15, 337-345.

 - Seung, H.K., Siddiqi, S., & Elder, J. H. (2006).
 Intervention outcomes of a bilingual child with autism.
 Journal of Medical Speech Language Pathology, 14, 1, 53-63.

-- Elder, J.H., Shankar, M., Shuster, J., Theriaque, D., Burns, S. & Sherrill, L. (2006).
-The gluten-free, casein-free diet in autism: Results of a preliminary double blind clinical trial, Journal of Autism and Developmental Disorders, 36 (3), 413-420
+- Elder, J.H., Shankar, M, Shuster, J., Theriaque, D., Burns, S. & Sherrill, L. (2006) The Gluten-Free, Casein-Free Diet In Autism: Results Of A Preliminary Double Blind Clinical Trial, Journal of Autism and Related Disorders, 36 (3), 413-420.

 - Elder, J.H., Valcante, G., Yarandi, H., White, D., & Elder, T. (2005) Evaluating in-home training for fathers of children with autism using single-subject experimentation and group analysis methods, Nursing Research, 54 (1), 22-32.

 - Elder, J.H., Valcante, G., Won, D., & Zylis, R. (2003).
 Effects of in-home training for culturally diverse fathers of children with autism.
-Issues in Mental Health Nursing, 24,(3), 273-295.
+Issues in Mental Health Nursing, 24, 273-295.

 - Elder, J.H., Valcante, G., Yarandi, H., Groce, S., & Carlton, M. (2002).
 Social interactions of children with autism: A comparison of father-child and mother-child clinic and home play sessions.
-Journal of Pediatric Nursing, 28, 573-58.
+Journal of Pediatric Nursing, 28, 573-581.Book Chapters